Claire Agre

 Claire Agre PLA ASLA

-Claire is an avid outdoorswoman and traveler, finding inspiration in both the remote backcountry and wanders on all continents.
-Closest to home, Claire is a mother of two children, one dog, and assorted cats and chickens.
-She is an active presence in the ongoing uplift and stewardship of public space in her beloved hometown of Baltimore.
+Claire is an avid outdoorswoman and traveler, finding inspiration in both the backcountry and global wanders.
+Closest to home, she is the mother of three girls, one dog, and assorted cats and chickens.
+She is an active presence in the ongoing uplift of public space in her hometown of Baltimore.
+A lover of teams and the hard-won magic created therein, she derives immense joy coaching the beautiful game of soccer alongside her girls.